mxmlnkn/rapidgzip/python/rapidgzip/README.md

 ![](https://raw.githubusercontent.com/mxmlnkn/indexed_bzip2/master/results/benchmarks/rapidgzip-0.9.0-scaling-benchmarks-2023-08-30/plots/result-parallel-decompression-base64-dev-null-bandwidths-number-of-threads.png)

-This benchmarks uses random data, that has been base64 encoded and then gzip-compressed.
+This benchmark uses random data, that has been base64 encoded and then gzip-compressed.
 This is the next best case for rapidgzip after the trivial case of purely random data, which cannot be compressed and therefore can be decompressed with a simple memory copy.
 This next best case results in mostly Huffman-coding compressed data with only very few LZ77 back-references.
 Without LZ77 back-references, parallel decompression can be done more independently and therefore faster than in the case of many LZ77 back-references.